marier-nico/dotfiles/README.md

 ### Intro

 This README will serve as a reference for all the tools used in making this rice as well as credits for inspiration and the location where specific tips and tricks were found.
 It will also contain links to most resources used with this config (wallpapers, themes, etc.)

-### Configured Programs
+### Used programs

 - dwm
 - st
 - git
+- feh

 ### Notes

 #### dwm and st

 Don't forget to edit the `Makefile` to remove `config.h` in the clean target and only edit `config.def.h`.

+### TODO

+This is just a list of things that are I should get around to doing with my dotfiles but haven't had the time to do yet.

+- [ ] Speed up keyboard repeat and lower time to trigger repeats
+- [ ] Add dwm autostart script to dots
+- [ ] Add dwm and st patches to the readme
+- [ ] Make packages for dwm and st with patches and config
+- [ ] Customise rofi
+- [ ] Make dotbot pull the wallpaper (shell command)